mariana-c-ramos/template-portfolio/README.md

 # My Portfolio

-**OVERVIEW:** developed a small and simple portfolio, to have a place to expose my own projects.
+**OVERVIEW:** developed a small and simple portfolio, to have a place to expose my own projects.<br>
-**TOPICS STUDIED:** classes, pseudo-classes, media queries, responsiveness, sass files, variables.
+**TOPICS STUDIED:** html structure, classes' naming best practices, flexbox, css variables.

 What did I used to do this project:
 1. Figma